Competitive Programming

 |---|---|---|---|

-| A. The Walkthrough (40%) Can you read code? |
+| 2.
+The Code Walkthrough (50 pts) Can you read your code? |

-Struggles with syntax but explains the algorithm's general idea correctly. | Cannot explain lines of code.
+Accurately explains what specific variables do and exactly how the lines of code execute the high-level idea. | Struggles with syntax or minor variable roles but successfully traces the main logic of the algorithm. | Cannot explain lines of code.
 Says "I don't know why that's there" or "I just copied the template." |

 Grade Scale